sameermuslim/my-portfolio/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-I Will add these section in my portfolio next version:
+I Will add these section in my portfolio's next version:

 - [ ] **[Blogs]**